jvasileff/vscode-ceylon/README.md

-# Visual Studo Code Language Support for Ceylon
+# Visual Studio Code Language Support for Ceylon

 Provides support for editing and compiling Ceylon projects in Visual Studio Code.
 Initially, the Dart backend on non-Windows operating systems is